 Depending on the cosmetic procedure, different types of anesthesia are available.
 Talk with your doctor about the best solution for you, as in some cases more than one option may be possible.
 The cost of pain medications will vary depending on your insurance provider, facility, dose, brand, and procedure.

 Local anesthetics are applied to the area where the effect is needed and work by blocking nerve sensations that cause pain.
-Local anesthetics do not contain opioids and are usually used for cosmetic surgery of the head and neck.
-Epinephrine is combined with a local anesthetic to prolong the duration of anesthesia and improve safety.
+Local anesthetics do not contain opioids.
+During plastic surgery procedures of the head and neck, epinephrine is combined with a local anesthetic to prolong the duration of anesthesia and improve safety.

 The most commonly used local anesthetic in the United States, Lidocaine is low-cost and suitable for short and simple procedures.